 The best Japanese restaurants in London

-In London, however, where the promise of raw fish and slices of fried pork knows no bounds, the options are superb.
+The British fascination with Japanese cuisine has done much to improve the island’s access to mouth-burning ramen, cool slips of soba, a saving’s-worth of nigiri, and the beautifully choreographed rhythms of kaiseki fare.
+In London, where the promise of raw fish and slices of fried pork knows no bounds, the options are superb.
 Here are a few of our favourite destinations…

 Sumi

-The o-toro nigiri at Sumi is an item of pure lust, the juiciest section of meat hewn from the belly of a tuna, slashed with razor precision under a yanagi into a gridded pattern so that it drapes loosely over a small mound of vinegared rice, glinting with the soft lustre of satin and dabbed with a fingertip of wasabi, the kind of combination that has Tokyo sushi-masters awake at the break of dawn and up until the darkest hours of the night.
+The o-toro nigiri at Sumi is an item of pure lust, the juiciest section of meat hewn from the belly of a tuna, slashed with razor precision under a yanagi into a gridded pattern so that it drapes loosely over a small mound of vinegared rice, glinting with the soft lustre of satin and dabbed with a fingertip of wasabi.
+It’s the kind of combination that has Tokyo sushi-masters awake at the break of dawn and up until the darkest hours of the night.

 Endo Kazutoshi is a gifted chef and his dishes are probably the closest you’ll get to Ginza without leaving Heathrow – his hotate temaki crackles with thin nori sheets and is jammed with diced scallops and small buds of shiso flowers; and his yellowtail has a toasted hit that’ll long linger in the mouth – but you will always return for his gleaming o-toro.